 This seems utterly ridiculous.
 This is deeply at odds with everything we intuit about the world.
 But this is what the physics tells us without question.
 It seems to mean we are actually like cardboard cutouts of zero thickness.
 We just think we are three-dimensional.

 As stated by the influential theoretical physicist Jacob Bekenstein:

 Our innate perception that the world is three-dimensional could be an extraordinary illusion.
 (2003)

-As stated by Lee Smolin, a theoretical physicist and philosopher who specialises in the subject, this nonetheless this has to be the case.
-This is for sure:
+The puzzle of the holographic universe is longstanding.
+All attempts to find an alternative explanation of the physics have failed.
+As stated by Lee Smolin, a theoretical physicist and philosopher who specialises in the subject, this is for sure:

 … an idea which at first seems too crazy to be true, but which survives all our attempts to disprove it.
 (2000, 178)

-The paradox arises because of the assumption this is the nature of the real physical world itself.
-But the holographic universe is simply the physical reality of a different type of world, a superworld.
-The bit of the paradox of the holographic universe that seemed really strange has been the implication: “… that volume itself is illusory” as stated by Jacob Bekenstein.
-(2003, 59).
-In other words, whatever the physical reality is, it has no depth.
-It is defined solely by this outer surface.
 But in the relative world there is no mystery.
-The net effect is a reality with zero depth, but the actuality is the superposition of many ordinary worlds, and each one is a three-dimensional volume of matter and energy.
-So the superworld has volume because it is ‘made of’ such worlds.
-It is all these worlds at the same time, and this superposition is naturally a domain that has volume.
+The net effect is a reality with zero depth.
+But the actuality is the superposition of many ordinary worlds.
+And each world is a three-dimensional volume of matter and energy.
+So the personal world has volume because it is ‘made of’ these real ordinary worlds.
+It is all these worlds at the same time, so, naturally, this superposition is a domain that has volume.